 Voting on Election Day

 At the polling station, you have to present yourself at the voting table indicated on your poll card and turn over your poll card to the keeper of the electoral register.
-You might be requested to give your name, address and/or date of birth.
+You will be requested to give your date of birth.
+You might also be requested to give your name and/or address.
 If you have not received you poll card, or you have forgotten to bring it to the polling station, you can still vote.
 In case of doubt about your identity, the keeper of the electoral register has to determine your identity and might for this reason ask you to provide some form of documentation thereof, e.g. a passport, drivers license or other ID.

 After the keeper of the electoral register has ticked off your name in the electoral register, you will be handed one ballot paper for the local election and one ballot paper for the regional election.
 If you only wish to use one of the ballot papers handed to you, you can either return the unused ballot paper to the appointed elector, who shall register the ballot paper as returned, or you can vote blank, i.e. put the unmarked ballot paper in the ballot box.